 top of page

-A Message about Jewish Life at TuftsApril 25, 2025
+A Message about Jewish Life at TuftsSpring 2025

-The 2024-25 academic year has been calm for the most part, and certainly in comparison to 2023-24.
-Parents of Jewish students have had the pleasure of watching their children thrive as they pursue their academic goals and deal with “normal” student challenges.
-Many relate how their children are finding community, support, and connection, which are available at Tufts for Jewish students of all backgrounds and beliefs.* A strong Jewish presence manifests in a vibrant Hillel and Chabad, many Jewish faculty who serve as mentors and role models, and student-led organizations like Friends of Israel and Tufts Israeli Culture Club.
+The 2024-25 academic year was calm for the most part, and certainly in comparison to 2023-24.
+Parents of Jewish students had the pleasure of watching their children thrive as they pursued their academic goals and dealt with “normal” student challenges.
+Many related how their children found community, support, and connection, which are available at Tufts for Jewish students of all backgrounds and beliefs.* A strong Jewish presence manifests in a vibrant Hillel and Chabad, many Jewish faculty who serve as mentors and role models, and student-led organizations like Friends of Israel (FOI), TAMID, and Tufts Israeli Culture Club.

 It’s true that some Jewish students have encountered antisemitism and exclusion: disparaging remarks in classrooms and dorms, hostile messaging from anti-Israel organizations, ideological litmus tests from a few clubs, and disruptive protests and building occupations.
-(Much of this in 2023-24.)
-In response, Tufts administrators have taken important steps.
-They clarified the time, place, and manner rules for campus protests and increased disciplinary actions against students who violate them.
+(Much of this took place in 2023-24.)
+In response, Tufts administrators took important steps.
+They clarified the time, place, and manner rules for campus protests and have increased disciplinary actions against students who violate them.
 University leadership instituted ongoing dialogue with Jewish faculty, students, alumni, and parents.
 They implemented several (ongoing) programs to educate the campus on antisemitism.
-Notably, administrators have demonstrated strong support of the community by attending events like the anniversary of 10/7.
+Notably, administrators have demonstrated strong support of the community by attending events like the anniversary of 10/7 in 2024.

 There is room to go.
 Antisemitism, including anti-Zionism, and its vitriolic expression on campuses is fueled and emboldened by binary ideological frameworks that pervade certain academic departments at many top universities.
 Tufts is no exception, and antisemitism was identified as a campus problem well before October 7, 2023.
 A broad community of Tufts parents, alumni, students, and faculty is committed to speaking up against campus elements that seek to marginalize many Jewish voices, including those who support the right of Jewish self-determination.